matthew-dong-dev/ICS-research/dev-notes/hashing-data.md

  ### look into how the SID anonymization works

+Look at this old branch that changes test_hash and then delete it. https://github.com/CAHLR/Data-AskOski/compare/update_tests

 `lookup_dict`: This is the mapping between SID and anonID, which allows user to grab anonymized info for that student.
 The lookup table will be stored in /research/UCBD2/edw_data/TIMESTAMP" in the sidHashBin file

 In load.py